Adafede/my-queries/README.md

-# sparql
+# my-queries

-A repository for sparql queries.
+A repository storing my sparql queries.

 At the moment, this repository is not organized.

-It is just to keep track of sparql generated in the frame of different projects.
+It is just to keep track of sparql queries generated in the frame of different projects.